merenlab/merenlab.org/tutorials/interactive-interface/index.md

 [![manual](images/data-w-tree.png)](images/data-w-tree.png){:.center-img .width-50}

 A bit better!
+While we are here, though, click "save state" and save a default state so we don't have to press draw every time we run the interface going forward (later we will update that state).
 Although the program `anvi-matrix-to-newick` uses Euclidean distance and ward linkage by default to organize things, other distance metric and linkage options are available:

 ``` bash
  $ anvi-matrix-to-newick data.txt \